gnolang/gno/examples/README.md

 Pure packages and realms in this folder are pre-deployed to gno.land testnets, making them readily available for on-chain use.
-However, **there is no guarantee that code in this folder is bug-free, and should be used in accordance to this fact.**
+However, **there is no guarantee that the code is bug-free, so it should be used with caution and an understanding of potential risks.**

 ## Structure